open-navigation/opennav_amd_demonstrations/README.md

 - The robot's builtin PC is `192.168.131.1` with username `administrator` & password `clearpath`
 - The AMD backpack PC is `192.168.131.10` with username `administrator` & password `clearpath`
 - The ouster lidar is `192.168.131.20`

+The Lidar is connected to the builtin PC due to limitations on the number of ethernet ports on the AMD computer (but could be easily remedied by an ethernet switch).

 ![ALT TEXT](./docs/hardware_design.png)